 Benedictine University is located in Lisle, Illinois, just 25 miles west of Chicago, and has branch campuses in Springfield, Illinois, and Mesa, Arizona.
 Founded as a Catholic university in 1887, Benedictine enrolls nearly 10,000 students in 56 undergraduate and 19 graduate programs.
-Forbes magazine named Benedictine among America's TopColleges for the fifth consecutive year in 2017.
+Forbes magazine named Benedictine enrolls nearly 10,000 students in 56 the fifth consecutive year in 2017.